-- Application does not meet criteria. - Application not in Voice format or key questions left unanswered. - Activities with an unreasonable high proportion of administrative support costs and asset acquisition. - Funding for freight, paid transporting costs to have big goods transported - In general, purchase of motor vehicles, land or buildings. - Lack of competitive costing detail, and charges for application preparation. - Funding of commercial services, investment or other commercial activities. - Over emphasis on staff training.
+- Application does not meet criteria. - Application not in Voice format or key questions left unanswered. - Activities with an unreasonable high proportion of administrative support costs and asset acquisition. - Funding for freight - In general, purchase of motor vehicles, land or buildings. - Lack of competitive costing detail, and charges for application preparation other than for Seed Funding. - Funding of commercial services, investment or other commercial activities. - Over emphasis on staff training.